carpentries-incubator/reproducible-publications-quarto/episodes/01-introduction.md

 While reproducibility is the minimum requirement and can be solved with “good enough” computational practices, replicability/robustness/generalizability of scientific findings are an even greater concern involving research misconduct, questionable research practices (p-hacking, HARKing, cherry-picking), sloppy methods, and other conscious and unconscious biases.

 ![How science should be](../fig/01-fig4.png)
+Source: This image was created by Scriberia for The Turing Way community DOI: [10.5281/zenodo.3 332807](https://doi.org/10.5281/zenodo.3695300) and is used under a Creative Commons Attribution 4.0 International license.

 If contributing to science and other researchers seems not to be compelling enough, here are 5 selfish reasons to work reproducibly according to Markowetz (2015):